 Intended for the same market as the Cessna Caravan, Quest Kodiak and GippsAero Airvan the Explorer series has a similar appearance.
 Its main recognition points are the main gear retracting in a pod on the opposite side of the fuselage, and the tall vertical stabiliser with small dorsal fin.

 These two aircraft are two generations of the same aircraft, that started as Aeritalia G222.
-It has the same configuration and size as the CN235/C295, but has a wider fuselage and different cockpit windows.
-Moreover it has much less cabin windows!
+It has the same configuration and size as the CN235/C295, but has a wider fuselage, and different and many cockpit windows.
+Moreover, it has only a few cabin windows!

 Straight wings with tip tanks and small, round air intakes in the wing roots characterise this jet training aircraft.
 It furthermore has a tandem cockpit with a bow frame near the front, except for the single seat variants of course.
 The back and front seats are at about the same level.